frozturk/demomarket/README.md

 2. Navigate to any Polymarket event page
 3. Click the orange **Demo** button to simulate a trade
 4. Open the extension popup to view your dashboard

+## Known Limitations

+- Only event markets are supported
+- Trades execute at current market price regardless of volume or liquidity depth

 ## Scripts